Summary of the most important points

 - If there is no agreement, the estate is divided by forming lots.
 The responsible authority takes care of this based on local norms, the circumstances of the people involved and the wishes of the majority.

-- If the formation of lots does not yield results, for example because the majority of the estate is tied up in individual assets (particularly property), sale as the last option is considered.
+- If the formation of lots does not work, for example because the majority of the estate is tied up in individual assets (particularly property), sale as the last option is considered.
 The proceeds can then be divided among the heirs.
 In such cases, a loss in value cannot be precluded; therefore, division by agreement or forming lots is to be given preference.
 Family documents and items of sentimental value should not be sold if an heir objects.

 After the division of the estate